 How Does a Life Insurance Blood Test Work?

-A life insurance medical examination, referred to as a paramedical exam, typically only takes around 30 minutes.
+A life insurance medical examination, referred to as a paramedical exam, typically takes around 30 minutes.
 Insurers often require an examination from an approved vendor at their expense.
-Some paramedical services offer weekend appointments or come to your home or office to conduct the examination, as well.
+Some paramedical services offer weekend appointments or come to your home or office to conduct the examination.

 A paramedical exam includes answering questions about your medical history, an evaluation of your height-to-weight ratio, a blood pressure and pulse check, a urine sample, and a blood test.